ericelliott/react-easy-universal/README.md

 ### Defining Your Routes

-Use this module instead of depending directly on React Router, and we'll worry about keeping all the version dependencies compatable and in-sync for you.
+Use this module instead of depending directly on React Router, and we'll worry about keeping all the version dependencies compatible and in-sync for you.

 ```js
 import { Router, Route } from 'react-easy-universal';